MysteriousL2019/Sentiment-analysis/README.md

 ## Project Outline

 ### Dataset Introduction
 * In this analysis, we explore a dataset that comes from [Open source](https://www.yelp.com/dataset) Yelp.
 It is a subset of Yelp businesses, reviews, and user data for use in connection with academic research.
 Available as JSON files.
+We discover that the original Open source data only contains reviews to 2022-01-19.
+We write our own [web spider](https://github.com/MysteriousL2019/yelp_spider) to get the newest data.
 * It contains 6,990,280 reviews by 1,987,897 users.
 Use 20,000 rows of them as the dataset
 * Use the review.json from open source part in yelp after simple opration